 Deficiency in C1, C2, C3, MBL, MBL-associated serine protease 2 (MASP-2), factor H, factor I, or complement receptor 2 (CR2): Susceptibility to recurrent bacterial infections

-Complement components have other immune functions that are mediated by complement receptors (CR) on various cells.
+Complement components have other immune functions that are mediated by complement receptors (CRs) on various cells.
+Several CRs use molecules that have been assigned a CD number.

 CR1 (CD35) promotes phagocytosis and helps clear immune complexes.